ComputeCanada/molmodsim-vmd-visualization/_episodes/07-Hq_rendering.md

 ---
-title: "Photorealistic Rendering and Making Movies"
+title: "Making movies and rendering photorealistic images"
-teaching: 20
+teaching: 15
-exercises: 0
+exercises: 10
 questions:
 - "What is Photorealistic Rendering in VMD, and how can I use it?"
+- "How to make animations?"
 objectives:
 - "Learn how to make realistically looking figures "
+- "learn to make animations?"
 keypoints:
 - ""
 ---